k-filali/videoredaction/README.md

 9,000,000 pixels per frame, 8192 pixels per dimension, and 120 fps.
 These values can be changed in `.env`.

+Long videos use the same workflow.
+Compatible H.264 inputs are remuxed instead of needlessly re-encoded, skipped frames avoid full image conversion, and detector work runs on CUDA when available.
+Job stages and real progress percentages are shown during ingest, detection, and export.
-Longer videos are supported by the same workflow and are covered by an upload-to-export integration test.
-Processing and export are CPU-bound and scale with the number, resolution, and codec of the frames, so rehearse representative footage on the machine used for a presentation.
+Processing time still varies with duration, frame rate, resolution, codec, and hardware, so rehearse representative footage on the presentation machine.

 ## Detection

-The default pipeline runs two local CPU models: a YOLOv9-t licence-plate detector and OpenCV YuNet for faces.
+The default pipeline runs two local ONNX models: YOLOv9-t for licence plates and YuNet for faces.
+Both prefer the CUDA execution provider and fall back to CPU in the CPU Compose profile.
 Their weights are included in `configs/models/weights`, verified by SHA-256 at startup, and configured in `configs/models/registry.yaml`.
-Detection samples the review proxy, applies class-specific suppression, links detections into tracks, and fills short gaps for review.
+Detection samples the review proxy, applies class-specific suppression, links detections with motion-aware tracking, and interpolates short gaps for review.

 The plate model is distributed by
 [Open Image Models](https://github.com/ankandrew/open-image-models) under the MIT licence.
 The face